 Simply fill out the form below to receive up to 5 free quotes in your local area!

-As it currently stands the Immigration website states that it takes between 20 – 27 months to process.
-AUREC have mentioned to me that it might not take as long and could be up to just 12 months.
-I know, it’s crazy.
+As it currently stands the Immigration website states that it takes between 22 – 27 months to process.
+AUREC Migration & Mobility mentioned that it might not take as long and could be up to just 12 months, especially if you’re applying during Covid.
 If you apply for the partner visa from your home country, you’ll have to wait until it’s approved before you come to Australia.

 Get your relationship certified

 Get your relationship certified as that takes a good 4 weeks before you get the certificate.
-If you’re in NSW you can apply for it here.
+If you’re in NSW you can apply for your relationship to be certified here.

 Find your birth certificate

-Apply for birth certificate from home country as that can take a food 5 weeks for delivery to Australian address.
-I got a certified copy from here.
+Apply for a birth certificate from your home country because that can take a good 5 weeks for delivery to an Australian address.
+I got a certified copy of my birth certificate from the UK Government here.

 Ask Australian family and friends to fill out the 888 forms here (which they need signed by a JP too) and make sure you get them back in time to submit.
 I included six, that was four from Steve’s family, one of his family friends and one of my school friends who is now an Australian resident.